cwendorf/teaching/assessment/GradingRubricExplanation.md

 #### Specific Criteria for Shorter Essays

-Short essays are generally appropriate for homework assignments and exams.
+Short essays are generally appropriate for exams.
 Here the purpose is to assess your ability to explain a specific concept, either in a general sense or through examples.
 Because it is an essay question, it will be expected to have a proper written form (i.e., sentence and paragraph structure, APA style, etc.).

 | Category | Unacceptable (0 Points) | Problematic (1 Point) | Satisfactory (2 Points) | Commendable (3 Points) |
 | :- | - | - | - | - |